localstack/docs/content/en/user-guide/tools/localstack-sdk/python/index.md

 - Retrieve and delete sent SES messages.

 {{< callout >}}
-This project is still in a preview phase, and will be subject to fast and breaking changes.
+This SDK is still in a preview phase, and will be subject to fast and breaking changes.
 {{< /callout >}}

 ## Installation